Kosha Mangsho Recipe (Bengali Mutton Curry)

 Make The Curry

-Pull the marinated mutton out from the refrigerator and keep it aside on the counter.
+Step 4: Pull the marinated mutton from the refrigerator and put it on the counter.

-Heat 4 tablespoon mustard oil over medium-high heat in a large pan.
-An iron pan is best as it gives a deep blackish color to the dish but if you don’t have one, use any heavy bottom pan.
+Step 5: Heat 4 tablespoon mustard oil over medium-high heat in a large pan.
+An iron pan is best, as it gives the dish a deep blackish color, but if you don’t have one, use any heavy-bottom pan.

 • 2 whole black cardamoms